Samanea New York: The Mall at the Source (1997–2017)

-The mall was also the first on Long Island to house clothing chains H&M, Old Navy, Nordstrom Rack, and Saks Off 5th.
-It was also the first to house restaurants including The Cheesecake Factory, Dave & Buster's, P.F.
+The mall was the first on Long Island to house clothing chains H&M, Old Navy, Nordstrom Rack, and Saks Off 5th.
+It was also the first to house restaurants, including The Cheesecake Factory, Dave & Buster's, P.F.
 Chang's China Bistro, and Rainforest Cafe (closed on October 19, 2000).
 The Mall at the Source is also adjacent to many other shopping complexes and restaurants.

 Many of the mall's tenants left after the closure of the anchor stores.

-2009 saw the shuttering of all three anchor stores — Fortunoff, Steve & Barry's, and Circuit City — crippling foot traffic and resulting in a steady abandonment by its remaining tenants (outside of its restaurants, which maintained their standalone customers).
-On August 9, 2012, it was announced that the property was to go up for auction by the end of the month; by then, the mall was under 50% occupancy.
+In 2009, all three anchor stores – Fortunoff, Steve & Barry's, and Circuit City – closed crippling foot traffic and resulting in a steady abandonment by its remaining tenants (outside of its restaurants, which maintained their standalone customers).

+On August 9, 2012, it was announced that the property was to go up for auction by the end of the month; by then, the mall was under fifty percent occupancy.
 The opening of the nearby Gallery at Westbury Plaza in late 2012 prompted Nordstrom Rack, Old Navy, and Saks Off 5th to move away, leaving the future of the mall uncertain.
 On August 28, an auction was held, but was unsuccessful in attracting buyers.
 Lenders then took ownership of the mall, and Newmark Grubb Knight Frank was hired for management.

 In 2013, a Lord & Taylor outlet store and the Jewelry Emporium and Mall opened in the former Nordstrom Rack and Off 5th, respectively.
 However, these stores failed to increase foot traffic at the mall, and the vacancy rate continued to increase.

 In 2014, Dick's Sporting Goods closed a substantial portion of its Golf Galaxy stores, including its store in the Mall at the Source.
 David's Bridal moved to the nearby Roosevelt Raceway Shopping Center in June 2015, leaving the Fortunoff court almost completely vacant.

-Lesso Home New York Market (2018–present)
+Lesso Home New York Market (since 2018)

-In May 2017, Lesso Mall Development Long Island Inc. (a subsidiary of the Hong Kong listed LESSO Group) purchased the mall for $92 million.
+In May 2017, Lesso Mall Development Long Island Inc. (a subsidiary of the Hong Kong-listed LESSO Group) purchased the mall for $92 million.
 On October 21, 2017, it was announced that the Mall at the Source would be redeveloped into a Decor Hub for Lesso Home; redevelopment had been originally scheduled to be completed by the fall of 2018, but has since been delayed.
-It will include showrooms for many manufactures for home furnishings, decor, walkable markets, etc. The format will be much similar to the Italy-based Eataly.
+It will include showrooms for many manufacturers for home furnishings, decor, and walkable markets.
+The format will be much similar to the Italy-based Eataly.

-The firm aims to recast the long-ailing retail center as a home-furnishings marketplace for design professionals, contractors and retail buyers—with a big food and entertainment component for local shoppers.
+The firm aims to rebuild the long-ailing retail center as a home-furnishings marketplace for design professionals, contractors and retail buyers.
+There have been plans to include food and entertainment components for local shoppers.